 The 11 best eco-friendly trash bags

 UNNI 100% Compostable Food Scrap Bags are made from plant materials and boast of having a high biobased content.
-These trash bags are non-toxic, durable, and contain no polyethylene.
+These trash bags are non-toxic, durable, and contain no polyethylene, making them one of the best compostable trash bags on the market.

 All of UNNI’s compostable garbage bags have received certifications from the European OK Compost Home and the Biodegradable Products Institute, which means they are 100% compostable even when used in a home composting unit.